 It’s easy to spend money on things we don’t need.
 Takeaways, alcohol, coffee and buying lunch at work can all mount up.
 Could you make your lunch at home a few days a week?
 Take a coffee with you in a travel mug instead of stopping at a coffee shop?
 With a little planning ahead you could make big savings.

 You’ll find lots of budget recipes online, to suit all cooking abilities!
 Get ideas from Good to Know, TV Chef Jamie Oliver and Cooking on a Bootstrap.
 Plan meals for the week, then write a shopping list so you only buy what you need at the supermarket.

 Step 4: Reduce your bills

 Bills are usually our biggest outgoings.
 Luckily there are ways to reduce your bills.
-You’ll find lots of energy-saving tips on uSwitch.
+You’ll find lots of energy-saving tips on uSwitch or Compare the Market.
 They recommend unplugging appliances you don’t use regularly, turning the temperature down on your washing machine and popping an extra blanket on your bed.

 Step 5: Stay Smart

 Get in touch with your energy supplier and ask them to install a free Smart Meter.
 They come with a display screen which shows you how much energy you are using in real time, so you can see how well your energy saving tactics are working!